Mortgage rates mean low interest loans for qualified buyers

 Rebound from record lows

 If there is a time to get a loan for a home, it’s now.
 Mortgage rates are rebounding after epic lows, as the housing industry took a downward turn over the course of 2010.
 Fewer people were buying homes after tax credit expired, and fewer people felt confident enough to buy, despite values being slightly down from Arizona to Alabama and all points in between.
 The market rate for 30-year fixed hit 4.17 percent in November of 2010, the lowest interest rate in 40 years.
 The rate for 15-year fixed home finance loans hit 3.57 percent in November, the lowest since 1991.
-Those who can come up with the instant cash for a down payment should do so soon.
+Those who can come up with the fast cash for a down payment should do so soon.

 Rates will rise eventually

 The adage “What goes up, must come down” and vice-versa applies to a lot of things.
 Buying low and selling high is what many homeowners aim to do, and with mortgage rates so recently having been at record lows, there’s no time like the present.